**This is an updated post**

 Having this not only ensures you manage your time effectively, but it also makes you accountable for your goals and keeps you disciplined and motivated.

 With this in mind, we’ve outlined a method you can use to create your own study plan tailored to your needs.
-Read on to find out how to create your own personal study plan.

 Get yourself a Study Plan Template